hypnotiger/photoshop-on-linux/README.md

 # Description
 This script sets up a WINE prefix that can be used to install and run some modern versions of Adobe Photoshop.
 It has been tested with CC 2022 (v23).
-Some issues still persist - this script is heavily **work in progress**!
+**This script is heavily work in project, and the final Photoshop installation might not be ready for usage in production (see Known issues).**
 The installer doesn't download Adobe Photoshop or plugins for you.
 Once a prefix is prepared, you can use it to install Photoshop by yourself.

 # Requirements